-Show the total amount of the small business CGT concessions your entity is claiming at 7A to 7D of part G.
+Write the total amount of the small business CGT concessions your entity is claiming at 7A to 7D of part G.

-Part H: Net capital gain calculation
+Part H Net capital gain calculation

-In part H, show the amount of your entity's net capital gain.
+In part H, write the amount of your entity's net capital gain.

-Your entity's net capital gain is the amount remaining after applying any current year capital losses, net capital losses from prior years, capital losses transferred in, the CGT discount and any applicable CGT small business concessions.
+Your entity's net capital gain is the amount remaining after applying any current year capital losses, net capital losses from prior income years, capital losses transferred in, the CGT discount and any applicable CGT small business concessions.

 Include a net capital gain as assessable income on your entity's tax return at the relevant item.
-See step 3 on the next page.
+See step 3 in the next column.

-Part I: Unapplied net capital losses carried forward to later income years
+Part I Unapplied net capital losses carried forward to later income years

-In part I, show any unapplied net capital losses your entity is carrying forward.
+In part I, write any unapplied net capital losses (UNCL) your entity is carrying forward.
 These losses will be available to reduce any capital gains in later income years.